predefined/jquery-smoothscroll/README.md

 ## What it does
 This simple jQuery plugin extends jQuery.
-The new 'smoothScrollTop' command makes the browser scroll to the specified element.
+The new <code>smoothScrollTop</code> command makes the browser scroll to the specified element.
 This will then be a smooth transition.

 ## How to use